Lipid bilayers - Part I: Self-assembly

 command.

-When the simulation has finished, check whether you got a bilayer.
-If yes, check if the formed membrane is normal to the z-axis (i.e., that the membrane is situated in the xy-plane).
+If a bilayer did form during the simulation, check if it is normal to the z-axis (i.e., that the membrane is situated in the xy-plane).
 Have a look at the self-assembly process: can you recognize intermediate states, such as micelles, and do you see metastable structures such as a water pore (water spanning the membrane interior) and/or a lipid bridge (lipid tail(s) spanning the water layer)?

 Bilayer equilibrium run and analysis